 Folly Beach, or the “Edge of America,” is the former sleepy, hippie beach town that still maintains plenty of its old charm, although it has become much more popular over the years.

-Located on the James Island side of Charleston, it’s a short 20 minute drive from the city (if you’re lucky enough to not hit traffic), and takes the cake for my personal favorite beach in the area.
+Located on the James Island side of Charleston, it’s a short 20 minute drive from the city (if you’re lucky enough to not hit traffic), past the Folly Boat and through the salt marshes, and takes the cake for my personal favorite beach in the area.

-Folly is certainly the most hoppin’ beach in Charleston, so it’s the one I’d recommend if you were looking to walk around town doing some shopping and socializing.
+Folly is certainly the most hoppin’ beach in Charleston, with tons of things to do, so it’s the one I’d recommend if you were looking to walk around town doing some shopping and socializing.
 There are plenty of bars and restaurants out there and during the busy season there is always something to do, and it can also be quite the party spot.

 Some of my favorite places to hang out on Folly Beach include the little beach bar and taco spot, Chico Feo, the quirky Jack of Cups Saloon, live music at Loggerheads, and breakfast/brunch at Lost Dog Cafe.
 My favorite bar downtown, The Royal American, has also opened a space on Folly Beach called The Bounty Bar, which I highly recommend.